2024

 Prototyping and Testing

 Beginning with card sorting, paper testing, and low-fidelity screens, I received feedback on the first stages of my website.
 Three medium-fidelity journeys were designed for user testing.
+Below are two of the user journeys.

 Journey 01.
 Purchasing a ticket for an exhibition

-Journey 03.
+Journey 02.
 Submitting work to the Young Artist Gallery

 User Testing